Baby Looney Tunes' Eggs-traordinary Adventure

-Baby Looney Tunes' Eggs-traordinary Adventure is a 2003 American traditionally animated comedy direct-to-video film from Warner Bros.
+Baby Looney Tunes' Eggs-traordinary Adventure is a 2003 American animated comedy film from Warner Bros.
 Animation.
 It is a special based on the television series Baby Looney Tunes.
 The special follows the main characters from Baby Looney Tunes as they go on a search for the true meaning of Easter.

 The producers were Gloria Yuh Jenkins and Tom Minton, both of whom had worked on the television series.
 Korean studio Dong Woo Animation provided the animation.
-Eggs-traordinary Adventure was released on VHS and DVD formats on February 11, 2003 and on Boomerang in March 2017.
+Eggs-traordinary Adventure was released on both VHS and DVD on February 11, 2003 and on Boomerang in March 2017.

 Plot

 After Granny reads a story about Easter and the Easter Bunny, the babies become excited about it.
-Taz is most excited about this, but Granny tells him that Easter isn’t until one more day, upsetting him.
+Taz is most excited about this, but Granny tells him that Easter isn't until one more day, upsetting him.
 Daffy does not believe in any of this stuff and tries to convince everyone that there is no such thing as the Easter Bunny.
 Later on, Lola and Tweety throw an Easter party for Taz and invite Bugs.
-However, Daffy tries to convince Bugs that there is still no Easter Bunny and tells Bugs to grow up and forget it and Bugs angrily agrees and tears the decorations down, upsetting Lola and Tweety.
+However, Daffy tries to convince Bugs that there is still no Easter Bunny and tells him to forget about it.
+Bugs angrily agrees and tears the decorations down, upsetting Lola and Tweety.